Corbett · Arran

 Caisteal Abhail — common questions

-- How hard is Caisteal Abhail?
+- How prominent is Caisteal Abhail?

-- When is the best time to climb Caisteal Abhail?
+- When should I climb Caisteal Abhail?

 - The standard good-weather months for Caisteal Abhail are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.